janbodnar/FSharp-Examples/lists.md

 ## List comprehensions

 List comprehension is a powerful syntax to generate lists.
+In F#, we can create list comprehensions with ranges and generators.

 ```F#
 let vals = [ -1; 0; 2; -2; 1; 3; 4; -6 ]